Crucifixion of Jesus: New Testament narratives

-According to the First Epistle to the Corinthians, Jesus was raised from the dead ("on the third day" counting the day of crucifixion as the first) and, according to the canonical gospels, appeared to his disciples on different occasions before ascending to heaven.
+According to the First Epistle to the Corinthians, chapter 15, Jesus was raised from the dead ("on the third day" counting the day of crucifixion as the first) and, according to the canonical gospels, appeared to his disciples on different occasions before ascending to heaven.
 The account given in Acts of the Apostles says that Jesus remained with the apostles for 40 days, whereas the account in the Gospel of Luke makes no clear distinction between the events of Easter Sunday and the Ascension.
 Most biblical scholars agree that the author of Luke also wrote the Acts of the Apostles as a follow-up volume to the Gospel of Luke account, and the two works must be considered as a whole.

 In Mark, Jesus is crucified along with two rebels, and the sun goes dark or is obscured for three hours.
 Jesus calls out to God, then gives a shout and dies.
 The curtain of the Temple is torn in two.
 Matthew follows Mark, but mentions an earthquake and the resurrection of saints.
 Luke also follows Mark, although he describes the rebels as common criminals, one of whom defends Jesus, who in turn promises that he (Jesus) and the criminal will be together in paradise.
 Luke portrays Jesus as impassive in the face of his crucifixion.
 John includes several of the same elements as those found in Mark, though they are treated differently.